meanzad/movie-recommendation-system/README.md

 Initially the movie engine was implemented in Jupyter Notebook to test the algorithm, then it was converted to a normal python file.
 While implementing in jupyter notebook, working with widgets was the method chosen to make the notebook interactive.

+The front-end of the website is implemented using HTML,CSS and bootstrap.

 #### The datasets used in this project are linked here:

 https://files.grouplens.org/datasets/movielens/ml-25m.zip - only movies.csv and ratings.csv are used from this dataset for the recommendation algorithm.